 Setting Up a Selenium WebDriver Project

 In Selenium 2.2.0, the C# bindings are distributed as a set of signed DLLs along with other DLLs.
-Before 2.2.0, all selenium DLLs were unsigned.
-In case, if youre using Windows Vista or above, youve to unblock the zip file from properties before unzipping it.
+Before 2.2.0, all selenium DLL were unsigned.
+In this case, if you are using Windows Vista or above, you have to unblock the zip file from properties before unzipping it.

 Unzip all the contents of the zip file and add a reference to every unzipped DLL to your project in Visual studio or any other to your choice.

-These bindings are provided by third-party, youve to refer to their documentation on how to get started/install.
+These bindings are provided by third-party, you have to refer to their documentation on how to get started/install.